danielna/danielna.github.com/_posts/2014-03-03-man-at-work.md

 tags: text
 ---

-I started my new job as a software engineer at <a href="http://www.etsy.com" title="Etsy" target='_blank'>Etsy</a> on October 1, so as of the writing of this post it's been about five months.
+I started my new job as a software engineer at <a href="http://www.etsy.com">Etsy</a> on October 1, so as of the writing of this post it's been about five months.
 I haven't written about career-related things since Hacker School, so for posterity's sake let's recap the road to here.

-<div class="separator">&raquo;&raquo;&raquo;&laquo;&laquo;&laquo;</div>

-## Interviewing ##
+## Interviewing

 Being unemployed for 5-6 months while financially independent was generally fine with the proper foresight and planning, but towards the latter part of Hacker School I was _really_ thinking about jobs.
 Paying for COBRA was also getting very old, very fast.
 Consequently I took a lot of interviews in a very short time period.